Does a Landlord Need to Provide a Reasonable Ballpark Time Window For Notice of Entry?

 A Helpful Guide On How to Understand the Requirements of Proper Notice of Entry As Required Prior to Entry Into a Rental Unit By a Landlord

-The right to enter is provided by, and limited by, section 27 of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 (the "RTA") which includes the limitation that entry must be between the hours of 8:00am and 8:00pm; however, the RTA fails to state whether a landlord may simply provide notice to expect entry at some unknown time within the entire twelve (12) hour period.
-Specifically, section 27 states:
+The right of entry, and the notice duties required in advance of entry, are prescribed within section 27 of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 which also provides the condition that the entry must occur between 8:00am and 8:00pm; however, the Residential Tenancies Act, 2006 is silent about whether the landlord may provide a broad notice that entry will occur at some point during the 8:00am to 8:00pm period.
+Specifically, section 27 says:

 27 (1) A landlord may enter a rental unit in accordance with written notice given to the tenant at least 24 hours before the time of entry under the following circumstances: